cs327/WordSnack/GameAssets/Art/2D/Assets/SummaryScreen/README.txt

 -At the bottom, the number of letters discarded is displayed on its own row -On the very bottom, the Total appears.
 -The font used for the text (which should also be used for generating scoring) is OCR A Std.
--The font color for High Score text is #1c8315
+-The font color for “High Score” green text is #d7fadb -The font color for the High Score number (white) is #f3fef4 -The font color for receipt text is #333333
--The font color for regular scoring information is #333333 -The menu button looks different in the reference, but it is in the correct location.
+-The menu button looks different in the reference, but it is in the correct location.